pipelight/doc.pipelight/other_topics/why_detailed.md

 I've been working with quite small servers, that struggle to build docker images, forget about kubernetes, graphana and so on.
 But I have powerful local computers.
-Pipelight allows me to git-push from a machine, build on another, and send the result on my tiny server, so I can decrease by two third the money i used to spend in Cloud ressources.
+Pipelight allows me to git-push from a machine, build on another, and send the result on my tiny server, so I can decrease by two third the money I used to spend in Cloud ressources.

 ### Heavy workers